YoranBrondsema/yoranbrondsema/content/post/taxes-you-should-know-about-as-a-belgian-investor.md

 buying more or less securities in one transaction isn't going to affect the total amount of tax that you will end up paying.

-## Tax on dividends ("roerende voorheffing" or "pŕecompte mobilier")
+## Tax on dividends ("roerende voorheffing" or "précompte mobilier")
 There's a 30% tax on dividends that you perceive through shares that you hold.
 This tax is applicable to individual stocks but also to distributing funds.